Carrigogunnell: Description

 The castle had an outer ward of around 1 acre in area, approximately harp shaped in plan, with a tower in the SW corner.
 Much of the west wall had been removed (1908).
 A large two storey skewed-rectangularish building was located on the NE corner of the ward, suggested without any obvious remaining evidence to have been a chapel.

 The inner (upper) ward was inset in the NW corner of the castle, with a 100 ft range of two story buildings along the west wall, showing at least two periods of construction; there was a keep in the northwestmost corner; a range of accommodation adjacent to it to the east; and a tower and staircase on the south side.
 The buildings are of well-cut local limestone - and not of the rock of the outcrop.

-The Keep was over 50 ft high, with 5 stories and a spiral stair; in c.1908 only the outwall and parts of the southern wall remained; it shows architectural indicators dating it to the 14th of 15th centuries.
-To the east of the keep was a three story residence, probably 16th century.
+The keep was over 50 ft high, with 5 storeys and a spiral stair; by ca. 1908 only the outwall and parts of the southern wall remained.
+It shows architectural indicators dating it to the 14th of 15th centuries.
+To the east of the keep was a three-story residence, probably 16th century.